ignite/cli/docs/guide/loan.md

 The functionality of this module is to allow people to make loan request.

 The first step is to deconstruct the loan message into loan types.
-We start filling in the value in types like Amount, Fee, Collateral, etc from  messages.
+Start filling in the value in types like Amount, Fee, Collateral, etc from  messages.

 The second step is to make state transitions.
 You need to transfer collateral from the borrower to the module account for which we get borrower's address.

-The third step is to convert collateral.
-ParseCoinsNormalized will parse out coins and normalize it.
+The third step is to convert collateral. `ParseCoinsNormalized` will parse out coins and normalize it.

 The fourth step is to use functionality from the module bankkeeper to send coins.